DiptoChakrabarty/learn_sql_with_questions/joins/combine_two_tables/README.md

 Explanation:
 There is no address in the address table for the personId = 1 so we return null in their city and state. addressId = 1 contains information about the address of personId = 2.

+We perform a left join on the Person x Address table so all records of Person table is returned.
+For cases where address is not present the Person table row is still returned and the address table row shows null.